-- 1. Continue to develop systems to measure effectiveness of our actions - 2.
-Expand our modern slavery training to a greater number of staff - 3.
-Continue to work with partners in this area and identify opportunities for supplier cooperation - 4.
+- 1. Continue to develop systems to measure the effectiveness of our actions - 2.
+Expand modern slavery training through Awareness Training Modules and materials to a greater number of staff - 3.
+Continue to work with partners in this area and identify opportunities for supplier cooperation, including scheduled independent audit activity on supplier SEDEX and Fair Farm registrations, and internal Driscoll reviews of berry supplier compliance, including Tier 2 suppliers of berries. - 4.
 Further establish remediation activities in the supply chain, including providing an independently operated whistleblower reporting mechanism.

-This statement was approved by the Board of Driscoll's Australia Pty Ltd, as manager of Driscoll's and by the Management Committee of Driscoll's on 25th June 2021.
+This statement was approved by the Board of Driscoll's Australia Pty Ltd, as manager of Driscoll's and by the Management Committee of Driscoll's on 23rd June 2022.